Lucrumae/Fresh-Tomato-Theme/README.md

 * Why So Big?
 Because The Background Use 22 Second Gif

 ## 🚀 Quick Installation
-Run this command in your Fresh Tomato device SSH terminal using PuTTY Windows or Termius Android -
+Run this command in your Fresh Tomato device using SSH terminal on PuTTY-Windows or Termius-Android -
 Make sure to run install in SSH terminal not System terminal because "./install" give error while running through System terminal
 ##